REFORM BOEHM CLARINETS • MODEL 3000

 If you are used to switching from b’ to c” sharp (analogous to E-F sharp) with your little fingers, as is traditionally done, you probably find that it is not easy to have a clean execution.
 This is easier if the b’ key remains closed.
 However, the sound of the c” sharp is darkened by the closed b’ tone hole.
 Our mechanism solves the problem by automatically connecting the b’ to the c” sharp key.
 This is divided into two parts.
 A key opened at rest is held closed by the strong spring of the little finger key.
 The c” sharp key now remains closed and the b’ key can move freely.
 In other words, it’s the exact opposite key movement to the traditional one without changing the fingering.
 The reward for getting used to it is a smooth switch between b’ and c” sharp with clean intonation.
 Both in the slow tempo (e.g. in the “Bolero” B-flat clarinet solo) and when trilling.

-with b/c sharp trill
+with b flat /c sharp trill

 without b/c sharp trill

-Bell mechanism
+Bell

 Schwenk & Seggelke clarinets are available either without mechanism on the bell, with low E-mechanism or low E-F-mechanism.
 In some rare cases, we have also built clarinets with the low F-mechanism only.
 The low E-mechanism corrects the intonation of the low E through a resonance hole in the bell.
 The low E-F mechanism also corrects the low F through a small resonance hole with a corresponding key mechanism on the lower joint.
 These two mechanisms are the same for all Schwenk & Seggelke models in A and B flat.